NileshGule/ckad-exam-prep/3-build/build.md

 ```

-_Note: the container hash will be different
+_Note_: the container hash will be different